 Our next port of call was Bari in Puglia in the South of Italy.
-It is a beautiful coastal town, but I wanted to see something unique to this part of the world.
+It is a beautiful coastal town, but I wanted to see something unique in this part of the world.
 I went to visit the fairy-tale village of Alberobello Trulli where the buildings are round with cone-shaped roofs.

 I was so excited to visit Puglia to see the Trulli houses, I had seen them on many travel shows and really wanted to see them with my own eyes.